jonnyhoeven/justme.dev/projects/gitops-workshop.md

 prev:
     text: Projects
     link: /projects
-outline: 3
+outline: deep
 ---
 This workshop is designed to provide a basic understanding of Kubernetes and ArgoCD.
-During the workshop, we'll be deploying a simple application to a Kubernetes cluster using kubectl, and then we'll deploy the same application using ArgoCD.
+During the workshop, we'll be deploying a simple application to a Kubernetes cluster using Kubectl, and then we'll deploy the same application using ArgoCD.
 ---

 # {{ $frontmatter.title }}